Are New Jersey Court Records Public?

 - Divorce records

-According to Rule 1:38-5, administrative records are judicial records which pertain to the administration of the court.
+According to Rule 1:38-5, administrative records are judicial records that pertain to the administration of the Court.
 These records are not associated with any particular court case.
 Interested persons can request copies of judicial and administrative records that the Government records council or Superior Courts of New Jersey maintain.
 These records include budget and expenditure records, vendor contracts, nonconfidential employee records, Judicial Council program factsheets, legislative reports, and written policies and procedures.
 Complete the request form and submit it to The Judicial and Electronic documents submission portal.
 All records requests are submitted via this channel.

 Regular requests will be attended to as soon as possible.
 However, it may be extended to within seven working days.
-Requestors must provide accurate information on court records requests for the court to facilitate the process faster.
+Requestors must provide accurate information on court records requests for the Court to facilitate the process faster.

 A request usually attracts a nominal fee for staff search, review time, duplication, and production.
 Additional charges may apply for commercial use requests.
 Requestors may be required to make payment before the records are duplicated or produced.
-The council or the court then reviews the request and ascertains whether the requested records can be produced or are exempt from disclosure under New Jersey Court rules The timeframe for production will also be verified.
+The council or the Court then reviews the request and ascertains whether the requested records can be produced or are exempt from disclosure under New Jersey Court rules.
+The timeframe for production will also be verified.

-Considered open to citizens of the United States, public records are available through both traditional, government sources, and through third-party websites and organizations.
+Considered open to citizens of the United States, court records are available through both traditional, government sources, and through third-party websites and organizations.
 In many cases, third-party websites make the search easier as they are not limited geographically or by technological limitations.
 They are considered a good place to start when looking for a specific record or multiple records.
 In order to gain access to these records, interested parties must typically provide:

 - The name of the person listed in the record.
 Juveniles are typically exempt from this search method.